-For a few years now, emailing has been gaining in maturity and that's good!
-CRM managers know that they need to move towards more targeting and more editorial/advice/tip oriented content.
-In addition to this, there are email triggers and automated scenarios linked to the life cycle of contacts.
+Over the past few years, emailing has gained in maturity, and that's all to the good!
+CRM managers know that they need to move towards more targeting and more editorial/advice/tip-oriented content.
+Added to this are email triggers and automated scenarios linked to contact lifecycles.

 As campaigns multiply, managing the marketing/sales pressure becomes more and more essential, but also more and more complex.

-How to avoid unsubscribing contacts who are tired of commercial messages?
-At what point does solicitation of an Internet user become counterproductive for the advertiser?
-How to define the right threshold?
+How do you find the right number of messages to send per individual?
+At what point does soliciting an Internet user become counterproductive for the advertiser?
+How do you define the right threshold?

-Because if bombarding the contact with commercial messages can be irritating, a lack of communication with its base is a loss of opportunity to generate business.
+While bombarding the contact with commercial messages can be irritating, a lack of communication with the base is a lost opportunity for generating business and creating links.

-There are 4 ways to handle commercial pressure.
+There are 4 ways to manage sales pressure in email marketing

 In segmentation: by capturing the number of messages per individual over a given period.